10 optimization rules recommended by search engines

 When your site is really useful and complete in its topic, and not before, submit it to the Dmoz directory.

 Brokens links are very annoying for visitors and this is considered also by search engine to evaluate your site.
-From time to time, test your site with some software envolved in broken links detection as this tool at W3C.
+From time to time, test your site with some software envolved in broken links detection.
+A such tool is provided in the Script section of this site.

 The duration of visits and the number of pages viewed by a visitor is a factor of quality.
 Retain your visitors with complete but not too long articles, 20 KB sized pages perhaps, or interesting links, or enigmas, or suspense...